2i2c-org/infrastructure/docs/howto/upgrade-cluster/sub-chart-version.md

 ## Bumping the version of a helm sub-chart for a specific hub

 ### 1. Create a custom `Chart.yaml` file
+No matter if the hub is a basehub or a legacy daskhub, the override file will override the basehub's `Chart.yaml` file.
+The script will recognize that it's a daskhub from it's config and will do the correct thing.

 Example `staging-chart.yaml`

-a. **Override a basehub**
   - copy the contents of the original `helm-charts/basehub/Chart.yaml` file into `staging-chart.yaml`
-  - update the version of the sub-chart you want to bump.

-b. **Override a legacy daskhub**
-  - copy the contents of the original `helm-charts/basehub/Chart.yaml` file into `staging-chart.yaml`
-  - override the description and name fields with:
-    ```yaml
-    description: Deployment Chart for a dask-enabled JupyterHub
-    name: daskhub
-    ```
   - update the version of the sub-chart you want to bump.

 ### 2. Configure the hub to use the custom `Chart.yaml` file